cty012/NumPuzzle/README.md

-# NumPuzzle
+# Sliding Puzzle
- A program that solves number puzzles
+ A program that solves sliding puzzles